btcarter/dissertation/README.md

 # dissertation

 This repository contains all the analysis scripts used for my dissertation, part of the NIH Dyslexia Study at BYU in Steven Luke's lab.
-Most of these scripts are an modification/extension of a previous analysis I completed as part of the [Skilled Reading Project] (https://github.com/btcarter/LinguisticPrediction).
+Most of these scripts are a modification/extension of a previous analysis I completed as part of the [Skilled Reading Project] (https://github.com/btcarter/LinguisticPrediction).
 Check that out for additional details on the development if answers are not found here.

 ## Project status

-incrementally testing structural scripts to map I/O on step1 got hung up on some missing packages.
-Am reinstalling cmake and ANTs to attempt a fix.
+incrementally testing structural scripts to map I/O.
+Step 1 build passed on one subject
+Step 2 build passed on one subject
+Step 3 build running on